Enjoy Indoor Blooms During Winter and Early Spring

 In climates where winter temperatures typically drop well below freezing (zones 3-6), the bulbs need to be stored in a protected place where the soil will not freeze.
 An unheated basement, attached garage, ventilated crawlspace or cold frame can work well.
 A spare refrigerator is ideal as long as it doesn’t contain any fruit.
 As they ripen, apples, peaches, pears and most other fruit emit ethylene gas, which will damage the bulbs.

-Keep the soil moist, but not wet for the entire chilling period.
-And keep the bulbs in the dark or they may start growing before they're fully chilled.
+During the chilling period, the soil in the pots should be barely moist.
+The pots must be kept in complete darkness or the bulbs will start growing before they're fully chilled.
 The temperature needs to maintained at 35 to 45°F throughout the entire chilling period.
 Recommended minimum chilling times are as follows (extra chilling time is fine):

 To learn about planting spring-blooming bulbs in containers for outdoor display, read: How to Grow Spring Bulbs in Containers